Non Parametric Statistics of Dynamic Networks with distinguishable nodes: Probability and Graph Theory framework

 We finish this section presenting two examples to illustrate the proposed framework.

 \begin{example}\normalfont An important distribution that arises in the space of networks $\cG$ is the (double) exponential type distribution given by

 If all costs are equal, the normalizing constant $z=e^{\lambda m}(1+e^{\lambda})^{-m}$, $\lambda >0$ is a parameter, and $S_0$ is a particular network.
 As in the real double exponential distribution, this law is symmetric, it has an explicit symmetry center and mode ($S_0$), and has an exponential decay.
-It is a particular case of the so called Exponential Random Graph Model, and presents a unique central network \eqref{esperanza}.
+It is a particular case of the so called Exponential Random Graph Model~\citep{expon1,expon2}, and presents a unique central network.
 It is easy to show that it verifies $S=S_0$, and $\sigma = m/(1+e^\lambda)$.

-Note that the empirical center given in \eqref{mediana} can be seen as a \textit{maximum likelihood} estimate of the center of the previous distribution.
+Note that the empirical center given in equation \eqref{mediana} can be seen as a \textit{maximum likelihood} estimator of the center of the previous distribution.
 Indeed, if $G_1, \ldots G_\ell$ are i.i.d.\ random networks with this $\mu$ distribution, the empirical center coincides with the maximum likelihood estimate of $S_0$. \end{example}

 \begin{example}\normalfont In the Erd\H{o}s--R\'enyi model each link is present with a fixed probability $p$, independently.
-Unlike the previous example, the well known Erd\H{o}s--R\'enyi model model does not favor the presence of any link (nor a group a links), it is an homogeneous model.
+Unlike the previous example, the well known Erd\H{o}s--R\'enyi model does not favor the presence of any link (nor a group a links), it is an homogeneous model.
 All networks with $k$ links are equally likely in the sense that they have the same probability.
 If $p < 1/2$ the network is sparse.
 On the contrary, if $p > 1/2$ there exists a giant component, while $p = 1/2$ is the critical value.
 Our notion of center captures the homogeneity and symmetry of the model, and provides a natural notion of center.
 The central network is the empty network $G_{\emptyset}$ (the network with no links) if $p < 1/2$, in the case $p > 1/2$ it is the complete network $\G_\Omega$, and if $p = 1/2$ we get the entire space of networks.